GambitKarambit/gambitkarambit.github.io./README.md

 uguns cafe website reposetory

 TO DO:
 -fix footer cliping in about page
 -implement grid structure for menu
 -implement localization to english
 -connect wolt/bolt/instagram links
 -use scripts to load the menu
--fix responsivnes (currently mobile dosent display properley) -currently there is no difference between food and drink menus -add special offer menu
+-fix responsivnes (currently mobile dosent display properley)
+-currently there is no difference between food and drink menus
+-add special offer menu
 -change tab icon (DONE)
+-make headear as a component
+-make a footer component
+-shrink the design horizontaly and palce a background image